 19 Nov 6 Steps to Hosting Made Simple-Storing China + Silver

-Setting the table and storing your china and silver is a breeze with these containers and they a key to our 6 steps to hosting made simple-storing china and silver!
+Setting the table and storing your china and silver is a breeze with these containers.
+They’re the key to our 6 steps to hosting made simple – storing china and silver!

 Hosting is stressful at any time of year but especially around the holidays.
 So this year our theme is keep it simple.
 Last year we hosted 20 people for Thanksgiving and while that was fun (watch the time-lapse here) this year it’s all about hosting made simple.
 There’s something so lovely about a small intimate gathering.

 Our top rule for simplicity…number of seats around the table = number of guests invited.

 Keeping it cozy got me thinking of ways to add personal touches to our holiday.
 What about using grandma’s china?
 We have it.
 Let’s use it.
 I’m a sucker for a white dish but setting the table with grandma Thelma’s fine china sounded perfect for this year!